 Copyright Public Modernization Committee: In January 2021, the Librarian of Congress appointed a Copyright Public Modernization Committee (CPMC) to enhance communication with external stakeholders about the technology-related aspects of the Office's modernization initiative.
-The CPMC is made up of thirteen members from the publishing, music, and photography sectors, libraries and archives, and other fields.
-It holds public meetings twice a year as well as informal briefing sessions.
+The CPMC was originally established for a three-year term and consisted of thirteen members from the publishing, music, and photography sectors, libraries and archives, and other fields.
+It has held public meetings twice a year as well as informal briefing sessions.
 Given the value of the expertise and insights obtained, the Library intends to reauthorize the CPMC for an additional term.